Multi-Armed Bandits for Intelligent Tutoring Systems: Simulations with Virtual Students

+Both models follow a standard Item Response Theory \cite{hambleton1991fundamentals}, where the probability of solving an exercise is given by:

+where $\beta$ and $\alpha$ are constants that allow to change the shape of the probability distribution and that can be chosen to provide different learning rates of a population.
+For model ``Q'' we have $\gamma(\mathit{a})=1$ meaning that all activities can be solved.
+For the model ``P'' some of the activities have $0\leq\gamma(\mathit{a})<<1$.
+This implies that for ``P'', some activities cannot be solved regardless of the competence level.
+The students have a probability of learning based on the difference between their levels and the level of the exercise.

-We now present the results showing how fast and efficiently does RiARiT estimates and proposes exercises at the correct level of the students, and use as baseline the results obtained with the predefined learning sequence (presented in Sec. \ref{sec:PredefinedSeq}).
-Each experiment considers a population of 1000 students generated using the previous method and let each student solve 40 exercises (chosen as the number that was also used in the user studies of Section \ref{sec:UserStudies}.
+\paragraph*{Results} We present here the results showing how fast and efficiently our algorithms estimate and propose exercises at the correct level of the students.
+Each experiment considers a population of 1000 students generated using the previous method and lets each student solve 100 exercises.
+For all populations the different initial, maximum final level of understanding of each KC is sampled from a truncated gaussian distribution.
+For the population ``P'' the values of parameter's understanding are sampled from four different distributions that include different levels of understanding ($\gamma$) for each parameter.

-Figure \ref{fig:Levels_time} shows the evolution of the estimation of the students' competence level, corresponding to the exercise that is being proposed to the learners (only showing the parameter Exercise Type).
-We can see that in general, RiARiT starts proposing more difficult exercises earlier while at the same time keeps proposing the basic exercises much longer.
-This shows how the algorithm adapts to the different level of the learners.
+Figure \ref{fig:Levels_time} shows the number of students that are being proposed each type of exercise (only showing the parameter Difficulty for exercise Type M), independently if they succeed or fail the exercise.
+The actual student's levels are shown in Figure \ref{fig:level_evolAv}.
+We can see that in general, RiARiT and ZPDES start proposing more difficult exercises earlier while at the same time keep proposing the basic exercises much longer.
+This shows a clear adaptation to the actual level of the students.